empiricalstateofmind/quantguide/_sources/mathematics/probability/positive_gaussian.md

 # Positive Gaussian Probabilities

-Suppose we have two normal random varaibles, $X,Y \sim N(0,1)$, which are uncorrelated.
+Suppose we have two normal random variables, $X,Y \sim N(0,1)$, which are uncorrelated.

 What is $P(X - 3Y > 0)$?